mhenrixon/stub_requests/README.md

   post   "documents",     as: :documents_create patch  "documents/:id", as: :documents_update
   put    "documents/:id", as: :document_put
-  delete "documents/:id"  as: :documents_destroy
+  delete "documents/:id", as: :documents_destroy
 end

 #
 # 2. Create a module where the methods should be defined
 #
-module Stubs
-  module Documents
-  end
-end
+module Stubs::Documents; end

 #
 # 3. Define the stubs for the registered endpoints